dorm7/django_kss/README.rst

 for F2E or designer

-put your more complete html in templates/prototype/
+put your complete html in templates/prototype/

 you can view it automatically in the site